datajournalists/djspring17/README.md

 **Backgrounding people and organizations, planning and pitching investigations.**

 Class
 1. Backgrounding people and organizations. [http://bit.ly/devosarticles](http://bit.ly/devosarticles)
 2. Review of team research, group feedback (5 minutes each).
 3. The Pitch (examples and requirements)
 4. How to plan and do a Data Driven Investigation. [http://bit.ly/howtoinvestigateandpitch](http://bit.ly/howtoinvestigateandpitch)

-Homework:
+Homework
-Each team prepares their Pitch of 4 Story Ideas and hands it in before next class.
+1. Each team prepares their Pitch of 4 Story Ideas and hands it in before next class.
-Read Chapter 3 "Spreadsheets, Part 1: Basic Math for Journalists".
+2. Read Chapter 3 "Spreadsheets, Part 1: Basic Math for Journalists".
 Pages 46 – 67.
-Read Chapter 1:
- “What’s a Number?”
-Pages 1 - 10 from “Numbers in the Newsroom:
- Using math and statistics in News”, by Sarah Cohen
+Read Chapter 1: “What’s a Number?”
+Pages 1 - 10 from “Numbers in the Newsroom: Using math and statistics in News”, by Sarah Cohen.
-.

-###NO class, Monday schedule (Feb.
+### NO class, Monday schedule (Feb.
 15)

 ### Week 3 (Feb, 22)